Life Without Drugs: Struggling With Triggers And Temptation

 Maintaining Romantic Relationships

 After completing rehab, it may be worth investing in couples’ therapy because both people in the relationship need to come to terms with how to move forward.
-A former user’s partner may struggle to adjust to sober living just like his or her friends, and it can be particularly difficult if the partners live together.
+A former user’s partner may struggle to adjust to sober living just like friends, and it can be particularly difficult if the partners live together.
 Recovering addicts who are not in a relationship should not rush into one out of loneliness, as this can be stressful, and the post-rehab period is hard enough as it is.

 A committed partner will be prepared for lifestyle changes.
 There are quite a few drug- and alcohol-free activities that can provide a healthy social outlet, including: